mitchelldeamon/manga_dl/README.md

 1. Unzip `uBlock0_1.60.0.chromium.zip`
 2. Double click and enter `uBlock0_1.60.0.chromium`
-3. Using that folder, open chrome and go to `chrome://extensions/`
+3. Using that folder, open Chrome and go to `chrome://extensions/`
 4. Click `Load unpacked` and select `uBlock0_1.60.0.chromium`
-5. Under `All Extension` find `uBlock Origin 1.60.0`
+5. Under `All Extensions` find `uBlock Origin 1.60.0`
 6. Click `Details`
 7. Click `Pack Extension`
 8. Choose the same directory as `uBlock0_1.60.0.chromium`
-9. Close Chrome (You can remove the extension now if you want)
+9. Close Chrome (You can `Remove` the extension now if you want)
 10. This creates a `uBlock0_1.60.0.chromium\uBlock0.chromium.crx` that you will use for the `path_to_adblock_extension`

 ### 5. Set Up Environment Variables